BigGregory/Cyber-Forum-landing-page/README.md

 # Cyber-Forum_landing_page
-Description:
+# Description:
-Example of landing page you are free to use in your projects
+# Example of landing page you are free to use in your projects

-Technologies:
+# Technologies:
-Bootstrap, WOW.js with Animate.css, form validation Bootatrap plugin, select2 Bootstrap plugin
+# Bootstrap, WOW.js with Animate.css, form validation Bootatrap plugin, select2 Bootstrap plugin

+# select2 Bootstrap plugin